1957 World Series: Game 7

 Lew Burdette was called in to start game 7 for the Braves on two days' rest when the expected starter, Warren Spahn, was struck with the Asian flu.

 After two scoreless innings, the Braves broke through in the third, started by a Bob Hazle single and an error by Tony Kubek at third base; one of three Yankee errors in the game.
 The inning continued with a hard-hit Eddie Mathews double, which prompted Casey Stengel to take out starter Don Larsen and bring in lefty Bobby Shantz.
 Shantz then gave up an RBI single to Hank Aaron and a single by Wes Covington advanced Aaron to third.
 Frank Torre grounded into a fielders' choice which scored Aaron.
 Felix Mantilla then flied to Hank Bauer in right to end the inning, ending the Braves' scoring at four runs.

 The Yankees' best chance came in the sixth, when they had runners on first and second with two outs after a Mickey Mantle single and an error by Mathews at third.
 Gil McDougald then grounded out forcing Mantle at third to end the inning and the threat.

 In the ninth, after Milwaukee made it 5–0 on a Del Crandall homer, the Yankees attempted to mount a rally.
 With two outs and McDougald on first base, Jerry Coleman singled to right.
 Then, Tommy Byrne singled to load the bases for Bill Skowron.
 With the tying run on deck, Burdette retired Skowron on a ground out to third with Mathews making the final out which secured the world championship for the Braves.

 In the game, the Yankees were limited to seven hits and one walk.
-Burdette was named the Series MVP after pitching three complete games and two shutouts.
+Burdette was named the Series MVP after pitching three complete games and two shutouts while recording 13 strikeouts, two earned runs off 21 hits, and a 0.67 ERA.
 He was the first pitcher since Christy Mathewson to pitch two shutouts in a World Series.

 Despite the Yankees having made 17 more appearances in the World Series since this one, this game, to date, is the most recent time the team has hosted a World Series Game 7.